sbelofsky/arduinoroboticssummer2017/NOTES.md

 `Serial.Print(distance)` - Uses the numbers calculated earlier in the code

 `Serial.PrintIn(" cm")` - adds a label to the value, but not necessary

+<br>-PINS 0 and 1 are for USB communication.